Jski22/my-portfolio/README.md

 This is my portfolio, which showcases some of my skills, recent projects I have worked on and my contact information.

-View the live demo at:
+View my portfolio at: https://jski22.github.io/my-portfolio/